- Home

 LeadSquared is a CRM purpose-built for healthcare that also doubles as a patient intake and engagement platform.
 It offers tools to automate intake, schedule appointments, manage referrals, and more.
 LeadSquared is used across clinics and hospital networks of all sizes that need a system to handle their everyday operations.

-A user appreciated that the system is highly customizable, allowing them to tailor everything from reports to button placements and user permissions to fit their needs.
+A user reported on Capterra that the system is highly customizable, allowing them to tailor everything from reports to button placements and user permissions to fit their needs.

 One user pointed out that the platform’s back-end is quite complex, which meant they had to rely heavily on their account representative for fixes or new implementations.